Ashish-sinh/Chat-with-PDF-using-LLM-/README.md

-# Chat with PDF Repository
+# Chat with PDF using LLM
 This repository contains code to enable chatting with a PDF using large language modeling.
 ## The application integrates :
   * Streamlit